 Here are various blog resources related to any other general subjects involved with properties and their interests.
 So whether it's the basics of property management, or more specific property issues and queries that don't naturally fall in the other categories, you'll find them all here.

 Condition & Repairs

-Here are various blog resources related to the condition of a property and any repairs and alterations required.
+Here are various blog resources related to the condition of a property and any repairs and alterations required, with sub categories of Condition and Repairs.
 Whether it's a reactive roof repair, pro-active maintenance plan, or carefully-chosen contractor - these help explain how to effectively keep properties in the right condition.